czarkhenn/form-to-pdf/README.md

 ## Usage

 1. **Fill out the form**: Navigate to the main page and complete the user data form
-2. **Preview your data**: After submission, review the HTML preview of your information
-3. **Generate PDF**: Click the PDF generation button to create and download your document
+2. **Writeto PDF**: Click the Write to PDF button to download your document

 ## Development Commands